zijun-liu/Stats-concepts/README.md

 Wilcoxon rank-sum test (Mann–Whitney U test): non-parametric equivalent to the two sample t-test on independent samples. https://www.graphpad.com/guides/prism/7/statistics/stat_the_wilcoxon_test_can_refer_to.htm

+"Empirical" means "from experiment".
+Based on experience; determined from experimental data, as opposed to theoretical.

 Something to read: https://www.johndcook.com/blog/2009/06/25/probability-approximation/